jl-gar/website/content/docs/biography/expopers/_index.en.md

 ### 1987
 - Les paysages perdus — Galerie Les Somnambules, Toulouse.

-*Entries marked with an asterisk in the original list indicate catalogues where available.*
+*Entries marked with an asterisk indicate catalogues are available.

+## Selection of exhibition views